JetBrains/kotlin-native/INTEROP.md

 ### C compiler and linker options ###

- Options passed to the C compiler (used to analyze headers, such as preprocessor definitions) and the linker (used to link final executables) can be passed in in the definition file as `compilerOpts` and `linkerOpts` respectively.
+ Options passed to the C compiler (used to analyze headers, such as preprocessor definitions) and the linker (used to link final executables) can be passed in the definition file as `compilerOpts` and `linkerOpts` respectively.
 For example

 <div class="sample" markdown="1" theme="idea" mode="c">